chen-bioinfo/DualMPNN/README.md

 # Setup
 ## 1. Setup Environment
 a.
-You need to install foldseek implement locally and put it in foldseek diretory.
+You need to download foldseek implement locally and put it in foldseek diretory.

-    📁 根目录
-    ├─ 📁 子文件夹1
+    📁 foldseek
-    │  ├─ 📄 文件1.txt
-    │  └─ 📄 文件2.js
-    ├─ 📁 子文件夹2
+    └─ 📁 bin
-    │  └─ 📄 README.md
-    └─ 📄 main.py
+        └─ 📄 foldseek (This is an executable file)

 b.
 Install the conda environment by the following commands: